codio-content/Javascript_Maze-Algorithms_conditional_statements/.guides/content/Challenge-b966.md

 |||challenge
 ## Not Equal
-Inside the `stepTaken()` event handler, write some code that checks
+Inside the `turnTaken()` event handler, write some code that checks

 - if `energy` is less than `10`, show the message 'Low energy' otherwise say 'Energy OK'.